ktorio/ktor-documentation/topics/type-safe-routing.md

 ## Define route handlers {id="define_route"}

 To [define a route handler](Routing_in_Ktor.md#define_route) for a typed resource, you need to pass a resource class to a verb function (`get`, `post`, `put`, and so on).
-For example, a route handler below responds to the `/articles` URL.
+For example, a route handler below responds on the `/articles` path.

 ```kotlin
 @Serializable